ClickBeights/SnakePit/Common Trojan Tasks on Windows/README.md

 <br>

 ## Key Logging
-logging key strokes is a staple when it comes to post exploitation tasks.
+Logging key strokes is a staple when it comes to post exploitation tasks.
 The first script in this directory works by the 'keyboard' module to capure key presses.
 The script will keep logging for a set amount of time before printing all the information it gathered.